Benefits of a Swiss Bank Account for Americans

-Swiss bank accounts attract depositors because Switzerland combines political neutrality, conservative bank regulation, multi-currency capability, and institutional depth in a way no other country matches.
-The Swiss franc has historically served as a store of value during periods of global financial instability, and Swiss banks have survived economic crises that damaged or destroyed banking systems elsewhere.
+Swiss bank accounts attract Americans because Switzerland combines political neutrality, conservative bank regulation, multi-currency capability, and institutional depth in a way no other country matches.
+The practical case today is financial stability, currency diversification, investment access, and privacy from private parties.
+Secrecy from the IRS ended with FATCA.

 Speak With a Cook Islands Trust Attorney